 |Yachts With Experience||Midland||705-527-0442|

-Here is a humorous short video that emphasizes the disconnect between yacht broker and seller expectations.
-Many sellers expect very unrealistic time requirements and performance from their broker and they may be looking to sell their yacht (and have the broker put a lot of effort into it) when it is not priced according to the market and is therefore unsalable.
-While this video may be a humorous exaggeration, in some cases it’s not far from the expectations of some sellers.
+Sometimes there is a disconnect between the yacht broker and the sellers expectations.
+Many sellers expect very unrealistic time requirements and performance from their broker and they may be looking to sell their yacht (and have the broker put a lot of effort into it) when it is not priced according to the market and is therefore unsellable.
 In any business dealing, all parties need to feel that they have something to gain.
 No broker wants to work for free and no broker wants to spend inordinate amounts of time trying to market a boat that is not priced or maintained to sell based on current market conditions.
-Please be advised that there is some PROFANITY in this video.
+Be realistic about the boats value based on other sales of the same boat, in the same relative condition.

 Thinking About Buying A Boat?